How to use contactless

 Contactless cards or linked devices which have just been used to tap on cannot be handed back for any additional passengers to tap on with.

-Get the same Opal benefits of an Adult Opal card when you travel with the same contactless card or linked device on metro/train, ferry or light rail (coming soon to bus).
+Get the same Opal benefits of an Adult Opal card when you travel with the same contactless card or linked device on metro/train, bus, ferry or light rail.
 Benefits include:

 - $2 discount for every transfer between modes as part of one journey